lijune-risd/mixed-reality-window-streaming/README.md

 Note: to stop docker, open up a new terminal tab and type `docker ps`.
 You should see a string of characters that looks something like "eaf6b49e137c"; this is your container id.
 Run `docker kill <container id>` to stop the container.

+#### setting up cloud server for dev
+- centos8
+- install python37 with epel enabled
+- `pip3 install --user virtualenv`

 #### Run locally
+- We recommend running python 3.7 or above
+- `yum install libXext libSM libXrender`

-- Run `pip install -r requirements.txt` in the project root
+- Run `pip install -r requirements.txt` in the project root (use `requirements-headless.txt` if on a remote machine or within docker for headless OpenCV)
 - Run `./gunicorn_init.sh` or `python3 app.py`
 - Navigate to `0.0.0.0:5000/guest`, `0.0.0.0:5000/window`.
 Replace the `0.0.0.0` IP with your own for other devices
 - An SSL certificate is required, so if you don't provide a cert, nor are running this on a reverse proxy that has one, then you should enable settings on your browser to allow HTTP video transmission.
 Example for Google Chrome provided [here](https://stackoverflow.com/a/58172025)